Whevat/Unity-Notes/Unity/Code/Variables.md

 tags:
   - Code
 ---
-Variables have multiple parts of them that is important
+Variables have multiple parts of them that is important to using them.

 ![[Screenshot 2023-09-07 114312 annotated.png]]